-However, with so much debate around User Experience Design (usually shortened to UX design) and how to become a UX designer, it can be even harder for beginners to know where to start.
+With a lot of debate around what User Experience Design (UX design) is and how to become a UX designer, it can also be hard for beginners to even know where to even start.

-For a beginner, this can make the already challenging task of learning the UX design skills needed to succeed in the field feel a bit like driving in the fog.
+For the beginner, this can make the already challenging task of learning the UX design skills needed to succeed a confusing roadblock.

-UX design is not just a fascinating field to get into, it’s simply good business.
+UX design is about developing products that are both usable and user-centric.
+UX design is not just a fascinating field to get into right now, it’s simply good business.

 Removing The Mystery Of UX Design